 The conditions that can be set on which this automation is activated are:

-Start/End: Choose whether to send notification based on the start or end date of a card.
-This condition is only relevant when the start and end date are different in a plan card.
+Start/End: Choose whether to send a notification based on the start or end date of a card.
+This condition is only relevant when the start and end dates are different in a planning card.
 If this is not the case, you can choose one of the two options.

 Stage: Choose one or more stages where the automation should apply.

 Days/Workdays: Choose whether the number of days entered should be based on calendar days or working days.

 Before/after: Choose whether you want to be notified before or after the start/end date.